HeleneDee/HeleneDee/README.md

 - 👋 Hi, I’m Helene
-- 👀 I’m interested in Data Analytics
+- 👀 I’m a certified Data Analytics
-- 🌱 I’m currently learning IBM Data Analytics, Google Data Analytics and UDACITY Data analytics with python
+- 🌱 I’m currently upskilling with UDACITY Data analytics with python
 - 💞️ I’m looking to collaborate with other data analyst who wants to solve real world problems
-- 📫 you can reach: (heleneduruson@gmail.com)
+- 📫 you can reach me : (heleneduruson@gmail.com)

 <!---
 Helene/Helene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.